 Every quarter, many money managers have to disclose what they've bought and sold, via "13F" filings.
 Their latest moves can shine a bright light on smart stock picks.

-Today let's look at Tudor Investment, founded in 1980 by Paul Tudor Jones and encompassing the flagship Tudor BVI fund.
+Today let's look at Tudor Investment, founded in 1980 by Paul Tudor Jones and featuring the flagship Tudor BVI fund.
 Jones, featured in Jack Schwager's Market Wizards: Interviews with Top Traders, was one of the few to foresee the 1987 market crash (and he made many millions on it, as well).
 He's known for focusing on short-term trading, equity, venture capital, debt, currency, and commodity markets.
-More recently, he got some flack for the confounding comments he made suggesting that women with children shouldn't trade stocks.
+More recently, he's known for confounding comments he made, suggesting that women with children shouldn't be trading stocks.

 Copyright © 1995 - 2013 The Motley Fool, LLC.
 All rights reserved.
 The Motley Fool has a disclosure policy.